Crosswalkersam/TIPtoPDT/README.md

 # TIPtoPDT
-This schript takes the .tip frames from satDump and converts them into a PDT-Telemetry-Explorer compatible format.
+This script takes the .tip frames from satDump and converts them into a PDT-Telemetry-Explorer compatible format.

 # Background
 NOAA 15/18/19 transmit SEM-MEPED and HIRS data via a direct sounder broadcast (DSB) at 137MHz to the earth.